MicrosoftEdge/WebView2Feedback/specs/AddHostObjectToScriptWithOrigins.md

   /// The name of the iframe from the iframe html tag declaring it.
   /// Calling this method fails if it is called after the iframe is deleted.
   [propget] HRESULT Name([ out, retval ] LPWSTR * name);
-  /// Called when the iframe changes its window.name property HRESULT add_NameChanged(
+  /// Raised when the iframe changes its window.name property HRESULT add_NameChanged(
       [in] ICoreWebView2FrameNameChangedEventHandler *eventHandler,
       [out] EventRegistrationToken * token);